Get Involved!

 The responsibilities of members of each BVIP group are explained in the BVIP Terms of Reference.
 Overall responsibilities include:

-• Reading the 2019-2023 Bow Valley Integration Strategy and helping to implement actions as required
+Reading the 2025-2029 Bow Valley Immigrant Inclusion Strategy and helping to implement actions as required

 Qualifications

-• Have authorization or authority to represent your organization at the BVIP table (Organization Representatives only)
+Have authorization or authority to represent your organization at the BVIP table (Organization Representatives)

 Benefits